denizdumbak/contacts-application/README.md

-This is a very basic contacts application with using bloc pattern.
+This is a very basic contacts application.